-Let's try loading, starting, and stopping the SASL application from the standard OTP distribution.
-Depending on how you installed Erlang, SASL might or might not be started automatically when you start the shell.
-You can find out by typing application:which_applications().
-In the example, we do this in the first prompt of the shell command, getting back a list of tuples.
-The first element is the application name, the second a descriptive string,1and the third is a string denoting the application version.
+Let's try loading, starting, and stopping the sasl application from the standard OTP distribution.
+Depending on how you installed Erlang, sasl might or might not be started automatically when you start the shell.
+You can find out by typing application: which applications()..
+In the following example, we do this in shell command 1, getting back a list of tuples.
+The first element is the application name, the second is a descriptive string, and the third is a string denoting the application version.
 When you start Erlang, its boot script determines which applications it starts.
-If the SASL application is in there, first stop it before attempting to run the example.
+If the sasl application is in there, first stop it before attempting to run the example.
 In our installation of Erlang, it is not started: